ThinkOTB Agency

 However, one future event they failed to predict was the social media backlash as rumours continue to circulate about the fate one of the show’s most beloved characters, Kwik-E-Mart owner Apu Nahasapeemapetilon.
 After years of service and becoming synonymous with The Simpsons brand, rumours continue about Apu being axed completely.
 The controversy centres around those who claim his character portrayal is racially insensitive and those who maintain he is a harmless caricature.
 All of which stems from the question first posed by stand-up comedian Hari Kondabolu in his documentary titled The Problem with Apu.

-Criticism will inevitably come their way at some stage or another with a cartoon that has spanned nearly three decades, but would axing Apu be an appropriate response?
+Criticism will inevitably come their way at some stage or another with a cartoon that has spanned nearly three decades.
+But, would axing Apu be an appropriate response?
 I don’t think so.

 If Homer, an alcoholic abusive father can remain on the show, then why can’t a revised version of Apu stay too?